-Implementation efforts are currently ongoing in the Upper Minnesota River Basin in Grant and Roberts counties with focus on the Whetstone and Yellow Bank watersheds within the Prairie Coteau Watershed Improvement and Protection Project that also encompasses Day and Marshall counties.
+Implementation efforts are currently ongoing in the Upper Minnesota River Basin in Grant and Roberts counties with focus on the Whetstone and Yellow Bank watersheds within the Northeast Glacial Lakes project that also encompasses Day and Marshall Counties.
 Grazing management, riparian buffers, and livestock stream crossings are some of the best management practices used to improve water quality.